 **Helpful tips and common mistakes

-First step is preparing the tomato jam.
+The first step is preparing the tomato jam.
 I love, love, love tomato jam.
 More like a relish than a jam, it is savory, tart, sweet all at the same time.
-I’ve used this sauce not only for sandwiches, but also for seared duck, salmon, steaks, you name it.
-Make a large batch and it use it for various toppings, you won’t regret it.
+I’ve used this sauce not only for sandwiches but also for seared duck, salmon, steaks, you name it.
+Make a large batch and it uses it for various toppings, you won’t regret it.

 The second sauce component is the kale pesto.
 You can use basil pesto, cilantro pesto, arugula pesto, but my preference is the kale variety for extra nutrition.
 Prepare as you would any other pesto, substituting the greens for kale.
 Using kale in the pesto is yet another way to maximize flavor in the greens.

 While the jam is cooking, grill the zucchini and eggplant.
 Roast the peppers, peel the skin and slice.
 You can also purchase jarred roasted peppers.
 If in season, try roasted pimento peppers in this grilled vegetable sandwich.
 They are mild and sweet to the taste, similar to a red bell pepper.

 Spread the kale pesto, stack the vegetables, top with goat cheese and finish with tomato jam.
 To make the goat cheese nice and gooey, spread butter on the outside of the bread and heat on a pan as you would grilled cheese.
 Alternatively, use a panini press!

 Okay, I will admit, there are a lot of components in this grilled vegetable sandwich.
 One may think there is one too many, but all the sauces and flavors come together so well to produce a cohesive sandwich.
 Take just one bite, I dare you.
 You won’t be trying any other vegetarian sandwiches after this one!